There are no scheduled instances of The Man who Left the Titanic.

 • Penne Pomodoro

-• Cheese & Ham or Cheese & Tomato Pizza with Salad
+• Cheese and Tomato Pizza

-• Fish Fingers with chips
+• Fish Fingers with Chips

-• Chicken Nuggets with chips
+• Chicken Nuggets with Chips

 Plus a soft drink and a tub of ice cream